Social Democratic Party (Estonia)

 The Social Democratic Party (Sotsiaaldemokraatlik Erakond, SDE) is a centre-left political party in Estonia.
 It is currently led by Lauri Läänemets.
-From July 2022, the party has been a junior coalition partner in the second Kallas government.

 The party was formerly known as the Moderate People's Party (Rahvaerakond Mõõdukad).
 The SDE has been a member of the Party of European Socialists since 16 May 2003 and was a member of the Socialist International from November 1990 to 2017.
 It is orientated towards the principles of social-democracy, and it supports Estonia's membership in the European Union.
+From April 2023 until March 2025, the party was a junior coalition partner in the third Kallas government and the Michal government.